murphye/gloo-ref-arch-aws/README.md

 This is a *work-in-progress* reference architecture to deploy the entire Gloo API Infrastructure Platform on AWS EKS.
 Primary components are Gloo Edge, Gloo Portal, Istio, and Gloo Mesh.
 The reference architecture also leverages Argo CD to deploy applications and configurations.

+A major piece of this reference architecture is multi-cluster and multi-region traffic routing and service failover using both Gloo Edge and Gloo Mesh.

-## Ref Arch Development Milestones
+## Ref Arch Development Tasks

 ### Part 1: Provision Infrastucture and Install Gloo